daniel-soli/sv2webBlogifier/README.md

 * Added docker support
 * Changes to Standard View theme for responsive Nav menu.
 * New Statistics Blazor Component with new Statistic Admin page
+* Added theme Sv2Blog
+* Now adding two sizes of thumbnails (for the purpose of working with the new theme Sv2Blog)